This vegan Scottish mince round pie features a deeply delicious savoury mince filling encrusted between a tasty puff pastry crust.

 For this vegan mince round pie we used Bells puff pastry pre-rolled pastry sheet 325g.

-* instead of vegan Worcester sauce used extra soy sauce
+* instead of vegan Worcestershire sauce use extra soy sauce

-* not a fan of celery? use diced green pepper or courgette instead
+* celery can be replaced with diced green pepper or courgette

-* want to replace the carrots? use diced butternut squash or sweet potatoes instead
+* carrots can be replaced with diced butternut squash or sweet potatoes

-* instead of fresh onion or garlic use 2 teaspoons of garlic or onion powder, or a tablespoon of lazy garlic or garlic puree/paste.
-Frozen diced onion or frozen garlic works well too.
+* the fresh onion or garlic can be replaced with 2 teaspoons of their dried counterparts, or a tablespoon of lazy garlic or garlic paste, frozen diced onion or frozen garlic works well too

 Equipment